Opening Hours

 235 West 116th Street

-Bo's Bagels 1 Bagels Harlem Morningside Heights
+Bo's Bagels 1 Bagels GrabGoLunch Harlem Morningside Heights

 What do you do when an iconic New York food is nowhere to be found in Harlem?
 For Andrew Martinez, owner of Bo’s Bagels, the answer is to make them yourself.
 After being in the hospital for a few weeks with an intense bagel craving, he returned home and began experimenting.
 Before he knew it, he was popping out amazing bagels that his friends were devouring.
-He was then making them for parties and selling them at the farmer's markets.
+He then began making them for parties and selling them at the farmer's markets.
 When there was a line down the block after only a few days, Andrew knew that it was time to open up his own brick and mortar shop.

 Having established a presence in the neighborhood by constantly selling out of bagels at the farm stands and catering breakfast for corporations, Andrew had a reputation for making incredible food.
-“It was always about the bagels,” he gushed. “[It was] not how we necessarily planned to get started, but once it took off that became our thing.”
+“It was always about the bagels,” he said. “[It was] not how we necessarily planned to get started, but once it took off that became our thing.”

-Andrew willfully shares credit with his wife, Ashley Dikos, for their success.
+Andrew shares credit with his wife, Ashley Dikos, for their success.
 “I could not have done any of this without her.
 We are both equally responsible for where we are today.”
 The pair met while working at a restaurant.
-Over the years, Andrew had managed many restaurants.
-“She was not in the food business at all - I roped her into it.”
+Over the years, Andrew had managed many eateries.
+“She was not in the food business at all — I roped her into it.”
 Ashley left her career behind and helped him start Bo’s.
 “Despite having never managed a restaurant, she is probably the best manager I’ve ever had.”

 Though it took a few years, the shop has become a household name in the community.
 Andrew’s new focus is expanding the brand and hoping that other New Yorkers will learn about him and his scrumptious bagels.